brunocfalcao/larapush/README.md

 The installer will prompt to insert your web server URL.
 Just add it in the FQDN format (e.g.: https://www.johnsmith.com).

-All done!
-If it goes well, you should see:
+The installation completes you should see:

 ```bash
 All good!
 Now you can push your codebase to your web server!